oakes/java-assignments/1.3-control-flow/README.md

   * If I enter nothing, throw an exception
 * Prompt me for what I would like to do
   * 1. Check my balance, 2.
 Withdraw Funds or 3.
 Cancel
-  * If I enter a number that is not within this list, throw an exception
   * Check Balance
     * Print to the console `"Your balance is $__"`
   * Cancel